Avira Review: Quick Expert Summary

 I really like the variety of scans Avira offers, which allows users to schedule shorter scans for specific areas of interest.
 In addition to a full system scan and quick scan, Avira includes the following scans:

 - Local drive.

 Avira’s Smart Scan is really useful, searching for malware, network security issues, out-of-date software, privacy vulnerabilities, and device performance concerns — it’s basically an all-in-one malware scanner, system optimizer, and network security monitor.

 Avira’s Browser Safety extension blocked the majority of phishing sites, ads, and trackers in my testing, but it wasn’t an effective defense against exploit attacks.
-The extension is available on Google Chrome, Microsoft Edge, Firefox, and Opera.
-First, I tested Avira’s Browser Safety extension against a dozen known phishing websites and it blocked almost all of them — yielding much better results than Chrome, Edge, or Firefox’s built-in protections.
+The extension is available on Google Chrome, Firefox, and Opera.
+First, I tested Avira’s Browser Safety extension against a dozen known phishing websites and it blocked almost all of them — yielding much better results than Chrome or Firefox’s built-in protections.

 Browser Safety is great for blocking ads and online trackers, as well.
 I compared Browser Safety to uBlock Origin and visited 5 websites that are heavy on ads.
 As you can see, Browser Safety outperformed uBlock Origin on most sites:

 |# of Ads Blocked By Browser Safety||# of Ads Blocked By uBlock Origin||Browser Safety Success Rate (as compared to uBlock Origin)|